microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Configuration Bits Setup](images/config_bits.png)

 Open “Configuration Bits” and set the “External Oscillator Selection bits” to “Oscillator not Enabled” and “Reset Oscillator Selection bits to “HFINTOSC(32MHz)”.
-And to optimize low power performance for the purposes of this demo, disable "Brown Out Reset".
+Then disable "Brown Out Reset" to improve low power performance for this demo.
+(The BOR consumes a small amount of current and won't be used in any of these examples.)

 ![Clock Control](images/clock_control.png)

-Next, go in “Clock Control” under “Project Resources” and select “HFINTOSC_32MHz” for “Current Oscillator Select” and set the “HF Internal Clock” to 1Mhz.
+Next, go in “Clock Control” under “Project Resources” and select “HFINTOSC_32MHz” for “Current Oscillator Select” and set the “HF Internal Clock” to 1 Mhz.

 When moving from MCC configuration to application code, much of the process of entering “sleep” remains the same.
-The user calls the command SLEEP() or __asm(“sleep”) and the microcontroller will enter it’s low power state.
+The user calls the command `SLEEP()` or `__asm(“sleep”)` and the microcontroller will enter it’s low power state.
 The interesting part is leaving Sleep mode, since the CPU is no longer running at this point.
-Generally speaking, any interrupt or reset that can be triggered while in this state can be used to wake up the device .
+Generally speaking, any interrupt or reset that can be triggered while in this state can be used to wake up the device.

 ### Using Resets with Sleep Mode (Watchdog Timer)

-After the initial setup has been handled, the first method covered will be waking up the microcontroller from sleep using the watchdog timer (WDT).
-The WDT is traditionally used as a reset to protect from infinite loops or freezes, however the WDT can be configured to run while the device is in sleep, and when a timeout event occurs the MCU will leave its sleep mode instead of executing a reset.
-This can be achieved by enabling the Watchdog timer before sending the sleep command and simply waiting for it to time out.
+After the initial setup has been handled, the first method covered will be waking up the microcontroller from sleep using the Watchdog Timer (WDT).
+The WDT is traditionally used as a reset to protect from infinite loops or freezes, however the WDT can be configured to run while the device is in sleep.
+If a timeout event occurs while the device is in sleep mode, the MCU will leave its sleep mode instead of executing a reset.
+This can be done by enabling the Watchdog timer before sending the sleep command and simply waiting for it to time out.

 ![Watchdog Timer](images/config_bits_wdt.png)